 3 key priorities for a successful hybrid workforce

 No matter whether your team is remote, in-office, on the frontline or somewhere in between, an intuitive and fully-featured intranet makes all the difference in supporting distributed workforce teams and staff.
-If your employee intranet software doesn’t include intuitive communication, collaboration and productivity tools, now is the time to be rectifying this.
+You need the right technology to support the employee experience.
+There are a myriad of essential tools for managing a hybrid workplace.
+For example, if your employee intranet software doesn’t include intuitive communication, collaboration and productivity tools, now is the time to be rectifying this.

 Just because these statistics point to a specific blend of hybrid working, it doesn’t necessarily mean it’s right for your organisation.
 It can be a great idea to arrange an internal survey to understand exactly what your team needs across departments and roles.
 Could they benefit from one or two days working from home?
 What will they need in intranet communication software to fulfil their roles?